dgaydukov/cert-spring5/files/spring5.md

 I'm AopSimpleBean
 ```
-As you see we have 2 beans of the same type, original - not adviced and adviced.
+As you see we have 2 beans of the same type, original (not adviced) and proxy (adviced).
-If you want to have one bean, and you never need original you can remove it from javaconfig, and inject it directly into `ProxyFactoryBean`
+If you want to have one bean, and you never need original you can remove it from java config, and inject it directly into `ProxyFactoryBean`

 You can also use `@AspectJ` annotations, you should first enable them `@EnableAspectJAutoProxy(proxyTargetClass = true)` (setting proxyTargetClass force spring aop to use CGLIB)
 `@AspectJ` refers to a style of declaring aspects as regular Java classes annotated with annotations.
 The `@AspectJ` support can be enabled with XML or Java style configuration.
-In either case you will also need to ensure that AspectJ’s aspectjweaver.jar library is on the classpath of your application (version 1.6.8 or later)
+In either case you will also need to ensure that AspectJ’s `aspectjweaver.jar` library is on the classpath of your application (version 1.6.8 or later)
-If you are using `@SpringBootApplication` you don't need to explicitly include `@EnableAspectJAutoProxy`, cause it inside include
-`@EnableAutoConfiguration` which with the help of conditional annotations enables aop.
+If you are using `@SpringBootApplication` you don't need to explicitly include `@EnableAspectJAutoProxy`, cause it would be configured with `@EnableAutoConfiguration` which with the help of conditional annotations enables aop.

 `AopAnnotatedAdvice.java`
 ```java
 package com.example.logic.ann.aop;